-If you have a new portable generator, you may be wondering if you need to break it in before using it.
-The answer is yes, you should break in your generator before using it for the first few hours.
+If you have a new generator, you may be wondering if you need to break it in before using it.

 In this post we’ll cover what you need to know about breaking in a generator, this can be applied to most generators to make sure they are successfully broken in, the generator properly runs and is safe for use.

-This include making sure your portable generator is supplied with the right engine oil, oil conditioner, and fuel so you properly lubricate your generator and ensure it’s ready for use.
+This include making sure your portable generator is supplied with the right engine oil and fuel so you properly lubricate your generator and ensure it’s ready for use.

 How do you start using a brand new generator?

 You should always read the user’s manual from the generator’s manufacturer before starting to properly break in a generator engine.